-In the case of Category 4 & 5 races, yachts may obtain an inspection certificate every two years or sail with the person in charge skipper declaration of compliance.
+In the case of category 4 and 5 races, yachts may obtain an inspection certificate every two years or sail with the person in charge's declaration of compliance.

-New Zealand-flagged vessels departing New Zealand for a foreign port require a Maritime New Zealand 'International Voyage Certificate'.

-All masters are to also notify Maritime New Zealand of their intention to depart via the Maritime New Zealand website www.maritimenz.govt.nz
+New Zealand-flagged vessels departing New Zealand for a foreign port require a Maritime New Zealand International Voyage Certificate.
+All masters are to also notify Maritime New Zealand of their intention to depart via the Maritime New Zealand website (www.maritimenz.govt.nz).